BlakeGarner/encoders-for-etc-eos/Hardware/README.md

 #### PCB

 The schematic and PCB files were built using KiCad 5.1.
-But you only need the PCB Gerbers located in the `EncoderBoard_RevA_Gerbers` folder to order your PCB.
+But you only need the PCB Gerbers located in the `Gerbers` folder to order your PCB.
 I ordered a black PCB so it matched(-ish) the black of my acrylic case.

 #### Electronic Parts

-A list of the required components can be found in the BOM folder in either [csv](bom/EncoderBoard_revA.csv) or [xlsx](bom/EncoderBoard_revA.xlsx) format.
+A list of the required components can be found in the BOM folder in either [csv](bom/EncoderBoard_revB.csv) or [xlsx](bom/EncoderBoard_revB.xlsx) format.

 - You may need to choose an encoder with a different shaft height than the 20mm I used depending on the internal height of your encoder knobs and space taken up by the acrylic case.
 - Don't forget 0.1" headers to solder the Teensy and OLEDs to the PCB.